phchen5/firescope/README.md

 In this project, we'll be building image classification models using CNN and transfer learning.
 The analysis can be accessed [here](analysis/firescope-cnn-and-tl-with-pytorch-98-acc.ipynb).

-The model is then deployed using Streamlit and you can try it out at [https://firescope.streamlit.app/](https://firescope.streamlit.app/).

 **Author**: Po-Hsun (Ben) Chen

 ## Summary